minillinim/GroopM/README.md

 # GroopM

-Place holder for the old GroopM site
+GroopM has moved to http://github.com/ecogenomics/GroopM

+The main site is now at: http://ecogenomics.github.com/GroopM